Practical reference

 FAQ

-Should every star receive activators?
+Should every star be activated?